 New research indicated that testing

-methylmalonic acid serum levels to determine B12 levels more accurately.
+methylmalonic acid serum levels to define B12 levels more accurately.

 Testing for methylmalonic acid serum levels is a more preceise means